1. OVERVIEW OF

 Introducing C++ Classes:

-The general form of a simple class declaration is
+The general form of a simple class

 Class class-name